 3. It can cost less.
 Now, if you select a high-end, exotic granite it will absolutely cost more than quartz.
 But the nice thing about granite is there are more budget-friendly options, depending on what you’re looking for.

 4. Natural Beauty.
-Granite is a natural material with on-of-a-kind patterns and textures that you won’t see anywhere else.
+Granite is a natural material with patterns and textures that you won’t see anywhere else.
 Every slab is unique which really lets you personalize your home.
-No one else will have a granite slab that looks like yours!

 1. It’s porous.
 Like other stone options, granite is not naturally resistant to moisture.
 It’s best not to let spills and water rings sit too long since there is a chance they can stain your countertops.
 An engineered product like quartz is nonporous and can better handle long-term exposure to moisture, and most spills don’t need immediate attention.